Ekanpat/surfs_up/README.md

 # Results:

 I have pulled June data from 2010 up to 2018.
-The total data for June was 18,239 presented in a list.
+The total data for June was 1,700 presented in a list.

 ## June
-The temperature pulled are as below in a dataframe.
+The temperature pulled are as below in a dataframe, summarizing the results.
 - June temperature
 ![image](Resources/June_Temperature.png)

-The mean is 73.2 and the max is 87 with 75% of the data located in the 76 which is better for vacations.
+The mean is 74.9 and the max is 85 with 75% of the data located in the 77 degree which is better for vacations.

 I also plot the data to have an idea of temperature fluctuation.

 - June plot
 ![image](Resources/Plot_temp_june.png)

-The December data do not differ match with June.
-See below the dataframe summarizing the results.
+We can see as per the plot , that the temperature are balanced throughout the data set.
+The split (drop or increase) is not significant.

 - December dataframe
 ![image](Resources/Dec_Temperature.png)

-17,001 count with a mean of 73.1 and a max of 87, which is similar to June.
+1,517 count with a mean of 71 and a max of 83 degree, which is in the range of June temperatures.
 - Plot December
 ![image](Resources/Plot_temp_dec.png)

-The plot also look similar and no major difference with temperature favourable to a summer business.
+The plot also look similar to June with limited fluctuation from the data analayzed.
+Somehow,  december is an appropriate month for ice cream and beach, in Hawaii.

 # Summary

-As captured above, the temperature for June and December do not differ much and look similar.
+As captured above, the temperatures for June and December do not differ much and look similar.
 With the same statistical outcome, it is considered as better for the summer business.
 I encouraged Avy in the business.

+December, in most of the regions, is a cold momth with some part reaching freezing.
+However, Hawaii is different.
+Climate is favourable throughout the year for vacation, beach and ice cream.

 The outcome of the data analysis is that the surf and ice cream shop business are sustainable year-round.